skaliy/thesis_supplementary_materials/data/datasets.md

-# Open datasets used in this thesis:
+# Public datasets used in this thesis:

 ## Lung nodules